-A combination of cosmetic needling and CIT treatments plus using lightening/brightening serums/creams can be a very effective for persistent or deep hyperpigmentation or melasma.
-It is important to note that needling breaks down the pigment it doesn't remove it completely, thats where your lightening products come in.
-Look for products that contain ingredients that inhibit melanin: Kojic Acid and Arbutin.
+A combination of cosmetic needling, CIT treatments, acid peels as well as using lightening/brightening serums/creams can be a very effective for persistent or deep hyperpigmentation or melasma.
+It is important to note that needling breaks down the pigment it doesn't remove it completely, thats where your acid peel and lightening products come in.
+Look for products that contain ingredients that inhibit melanin: Arbutin.
 Other ingredients that brighten your skin are: Vitamin-A in all forms (Retin A, Retinol), Vitamin-C , Licorice, Alpha Hydroxy acids and other plant based extracts.

 Pigment reducing tips from Sandy

-* The first step in any pigment-reducing regime is the daily application of sunscreen, spf 30 or higher, even during winter!
+* The first step in any pigment-reducing regime is the daily application of sunscreen, spf 50, even during winter!
 Perfect Complexion Sunscreen spf 50

 * Cosmetic needling treatments once per week, combined with CIT once every 4-6 weeks.

-* For healthy, glowy skin, use skincare products that have one of the following ingredients: vitamin C, kojic acid, liquorice or vitamin B3.
+* For healthy, glowy skin, use skincare products that have one of the following ingredients: vitamin C, liquorice, arbutin, Retinol, Niacinamide, vitamin B3 and AHA acids.